digitalstuart/kenmare-car-share/README.md

 The aim of the project at the moment is to have the minimum necessary functionality for it to be a live website that people could actually use and gain benefit from.
 It also needs to meet the requirements of CRUD - create, read, update and delete.

-It is hoped that residents from in and around Kenmare will come to see it as a resource for reducing the number of duplicate vehicle journeys being made, raising environmental awareness and fostering communmity spirit.
+It is hoped that residents from in and around Kenmare will come to see it as a resource for reducing the number of duplicate vehicle journeys being made, raising environmental awareness and fostering community spirit.

 There are many prospects for progressive enhancement of the website in the future, which are outlined later in this document.